 If gamut can be controlled be sure not to reduce the display gamut below the target as the later calibration LUT will not be able to increase the gamut again.
 Calibration LUTs can only work by subtracting to align colours, hence the preferred approach of setting the display to its maximum native gamut.

 Before finalising the manual settings re-check everything as later adjustments may have altered previous settings.

 When manual calibration setup is complete perform a full Display Profile, and then generate a final calibration LUT...

-Note: If the display shows good RGB separation and reasonable RGB Balance (white point), with a wider gamut than the target, a Quick Profile can be used to generate a 3D Calibration LUT.
-If the display's RGB Separation is poor, has poor RGB Balance, and/or a low gamut a full Display Characterisation profile (cube based profile, providing full volumetric colour information) will be required for accurate calibration LUT generation.
+Note: If the display has a linear response to changes in the input signal, shows good RGB separation and reasonable RGB Balance (white point), a Quick Profile can be used to generate a 3D Calibration LUT.
+If the display's response is not linear, has poor RGB Separation and RGB Balance, a full Display Characterisation profile (cube based profile, providing full volumetric colour information) will be required for accurate calibration LUT generation.

 For further info on accurate calibration techniques see the Probes - User Guide page.
 Pay special attention to the What Can't Be Corrected section!